wiredtiger/testy/README.md

   fab -H user@host start <workload>
   ```

-If a workload is already running, the start function will not work.
+If a workload is already running, the start function does not work.
 Either call `restart` or `stop`.

 - The `restart` function takes an optional workload argument to restart the framework on.
-If no argument is given, the current workload will be used for the new run.
-The restart function will also run `validate()` as implemented by the user's workload interface file.
-If this is not successful, an error message will be returned and restart will be aborted.
+If no argument is given, the current workload is used for the new run.
+The restart function also runs `validate()` as implemented by the user's workload interface file.
+If this is not successful, an error message is returned and restart is aborted.
   ```
   fab -H user@host restart [workload]
   ```

-- The `stop` function does not take any arguments and will stop the running workload and testy framework.
+- The `stop` function does not take any arguments and stops the running workload and testy framework.
   ```
   fab -H user@host stop
   ```

 -  The `info` function allows you to see information relating to the testy service.
-This function will print the current wiredtiger and testy branch and commit hash, the current workload, and the testy service status.
+This function prints the current wiredtiger and testy branch and commit hash, the current workload, and the testy service status.
 This function takes no arguments.
   ```
   fab -H user@host info
   ```

 ## Using `fab workload`
 The workload function has two options: upload and describe.
-If no option is given it will return the current workload.
-Up to two options can be given at a time in any order but they will be executed in the order of (1) `upload` and (2) `describe`.
-If one option fails, an error message will be printed and the other options will continue to execute.
+If no option is given it returns the current workload.
+Up to two options can be given at a time in any order but they are be executed in the order of (1) `upload` and (2) `describe`.
+If one option fails, an error message is printed and the other options continue to execute.

   ```
   fab -H user@host workload [--upload=new_workload_name.zip] [--describe=existing_workload_name]